preignition/multi-chart/src/chart/README.md

-# chart
+# Charts

-A collection of ready-to user charts.
+A collection of ready-to-use charts.